Full course description

 - Recognize opportunities to be more thoughtful in use of language as it relates to treating patients with mental illnesses.

-The University of Texas at Austin Dell Medical School designates this enduring material for a maximum of .75 AMA PRA Category 1 Credit(s)™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Texas A&M University School of Medicine designates this enduring material for a maximum of .75 AMA PRA Category 1 CreditTM.
+Physicians should claim only credit commensurate with the extent of their participation in the activity.

-This course has been designated by The University of Texas at Austin Dell Medical School for .75 credit(s) of education in medical ethics and/or professional responsibility.
+The module titled, “Mental Health Stigma and Health Communication” has been designated by the Texas A&M University School of Medicine for .75 hours of education in medical ethics and/or professional responsibility.

 Requirements for Successful Completion: